srimarrivada/DockerCompose-FileStructure/README.md

   * `driver`:  It is used to specify the network driver to use such as `bridge` (default for local networks) or `overlay` (for multi-host communication in Docker Swarm).
   * `driver_opts`: It allows to define driver-specific options when creating a network.
 These options are passed directly to the chosen network driver, such as `bridge` or `overlay`, allowing for granular control over network behavior.
   * `attachable`: It is used to enable the standalone containers to attach to an `overlay` network along with the service containers if this is set to `true`.
 If a standalone container attaches to the network, it can communicate with services and other standalone containers that are also attached to the network.
-  * `ipam`: It allows for custom IP Address Management (IPAM) configurations, such as the network-level IP settings including subnets and IP ranges to get more control over IP address space assigned to services.
+  * `ipam`: It is used for custom IP Address Management (IPAM) configurations, such as the network-level IP settings including subnets and IP ranges to get more control over IP address space assigned to services.
 It uses additional options such as `driver`, `config`, `options`.
+    It can have additional options such as
+    * `driver` which specifies a custom IPAM driver
+    * `config` which specifies a list that defines one or more IP address pools for the network.
+Each item in the list can specify detailed configurations such as `subnet` _(specifies the network segment in CIDR format (e.g., 172.20.0.0/16) from which IP addresses will be allocated)_, `ip_range` _(defines a sub-range within the specified subnet from which container IPs should be allocated)_, `gateway` _(sets the IPv4 or IPv6 gateway for the network)_ and `aux_addresses` _(specifies auxiliary IPv4 or IPv6 addresses for specific hosts on the network, given as a key-value mapping)_
+    * `options` which defines a key-value map for passing driver-specific options to the IPAM driver
   * `external`: It allows to connect to an external network created outside of the Docker compose.
   * `internal`: It creates an isolated network from external networks when this option is set to `true`, making it a "back-end" network for services like databases that should not be publicly exposed.
 By default, Docker compose provides external connectivity to networks.
   * `labels`: It is used to add metadata to custom networks.
 This does not affect the network's runtime behavior directly, but useful for organization, filtering, and enabling automation with third-party tools.